irena-flextool/flextool/docs/how_to.md

 - `output_node_balance_t`: Default: yes.
 Produces detailed inflows and outflows for all the nodes for all timesteps.
 Mainly useful to diagnose what is wrong with the model.
 - `output_connection__node__node_flow_t`: Default: yes.
 The flows between the nodes for each timestep.
 - `output_unit__node_flow_t`: Default, yes.
 The flows from units to the nodes for each timestep.
 - `output_ramp_envelope`: Default, no. Includes seven parameters that form the ramp room envelope.
-How much there is additional ramping capability in a given node.
+Shows the actual ramp as well as different levels of available ramping  capability in a given node - for both directions, upward and downward.
+The first level includes ramproom in all the units, except VRE.
+The second level adds ramping room in VRE units (typically only downward, unless they have been curtailed.
+Finally, the last level adds potential ramping capability in the connections, which reflects only the ramproom in the connections themselves - the units/nodes behind the connection may or may not have capability to provide that ramp.
 (Parameter node_ramp_t)
 - `output_connection_flow_separate`: Default, no. Produces the connection flows separately for both directions.
 - `output_unit__node_ramp_t`: Default, no. Produces the ramps of individual units for all timesteps.